abcboy101/discordtrivia/README.md

 - !list:          changes trivia list to the specified list
 - !anyone start:  toggles ability of general users to use !start and !list
 - !anyone stop:   toggles ability of general users to use !start, !stop, !hint, !skip, and !list
+- !anyone answer: toggles ability of privileged users to answer questions

 Anyone can use these in the chat
 - !info:          sends a DM to the user who typed !info with their score and place